evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 `x/evm` parameters.
 It is possible to activate specific improvement proposals in two ways:

-1. Upgrade: create a protocol upgrade handler that introduce the proposal name in the active list.
+1. **Upgrade**: create a protocol upgrade handler which introduces the proposal name in the active list.

-2. Governance: create governance proposal to activate a improvement that is registered in the custom activator.
+2. **Governance**: create governance proposal to activate an improvement that is registered in the custom activator.

 With this approach, it is given to developers the possibility to quickly react